 State v.
 A.B.M., 742 So.2d 818 (Fla.
 2d DCA 1999): Petitioner filed petition to seal a record in a specific case and requested that another case, which he was sentenced on at the same time but occurred months apart, also be sealed.
 The second case did not have a Certificate of Eligibility for those offenses from FDLE.
 The State concedes that the trial court had the discretion to seal the court records and nonjudicial criminal history records pertinent to first Case (which had a COE) and the trial court also had the discretion to seal the court records in second case (with no COE).
 However, petitioner’s argument that the language in the statute which provides that [t]he court may, at its sole discretion, order the sealing of a criminal history record pertaining to more than one arrest if the additional arrests directly relate to the original arrest is not applicable.
 The Court construed that sentence in section 943.059 to apply to additional arrests or charges that stem from one criminal activity or episode where the additional offenses are temporally related or there is some nexus between the offenses.

-If you have questions, would like to suggest additions case law citations, or would like to see if you qualify for a sealing or an expungement, please contact me.
-I try to respond within 24 hours.
+If you have questions, would like to suggest additions case law citations, or would like to see if you qualify for a sealing or an expungement, please contact us.